mattstratton/conducky/reference/testing-plan.md

 **Work through this checklist to implement a robust, automated testing framework for the project.**

 - [ ] Set up a test database using SQLite in-memory with real Prisma migrations and seeding for robust integration tests (future improvement)

+---

+## Mocking & Test Isolation Reference (Standard)

+- **Prisma Mock:**
+  - All backend tests use a persistent, shared in-memory mock for Prisma, located at `backend/__mocks__/@prisma/client.js`.
+  - The mock supports basic CRUD and custom logic for all relevant models, and is reset/seeded in each test's `beforeEach` for isolation.
+  - The mock is extended as needed to support more complex query shapes (e.g., nested `where` for roles, users, etc.).

+- **RBAC Mocking:**
+  - RBAC middleware (`requireSuperAdmin`, `requireRole`) is mocked at the top of test files to always authenticate as a default user unless a test requires otherwise.
+  - For endpoints with inline RBAC (not using middleware), a test-only middleware is added in `backend/index.js` to set `req.isAuthenticated` and `req.user` for all requests when `NODE_ENV === 'test'`.
+  - Tests that need to simulate forbidden/unauthorized access explicitly remove privileged roles from the in-memory store before making requests.

+- **Test Patterns:**
+  - Each test or test suite resets the in-memory store in `beforeEach` to ensure isolation and repeatability.
+  - All edge cases are covered: success, forbidden, not found, missing fields, and conflict (e.g., slug already exists).
+  - File uploads are tested using supertest's `.attach()` with a Buffer for mock file data.

+- **How to Extend:**
+  - When adding new endpoints or models, extend the in-memory mock to support the required query shapes and relations.
+  - Always update the test setup to ensure the correct roles and data are present for each scenario.
+  - Document any new mocking patterns or test setup in this file and `/docs/testing.md`.